 REI was founded by 23 climbing friends who believed that a life outdoors is a life well lived.
-From those origins, we know that great things happen when people join together in pursuit of a common purpose.
-Therefore, wherever possible, we collaborate with partners in our industry and beyond in our efforts to impact the world for good.
+From those origins, we know great things happen when people join together in pursuit of a common purpose.
+Wherever possible, we collaborate with partners in our industry and beyond to impact the world for good.

 Partnerships to Advance Product and Supply Chain Sustainability

 REI scours the world to bring the best outdoor gear and apparel to our members.
 In the context of those global supply chains, the co-op is relatively small.
 But through strategic partnerships with leading organizations, we're able to create positive impacts far beyond our size.
 REI has been a driving force behind some of the most impactful multi-stakeholder initiatives, bringing together both global retailers and small specialty brands to help address the most challenging social and environmental issues in the supply chains and communities we all share.

 REI is a founding member of this industry-leading forum composed of more than 75 outdoor industry brands, suppliers, manufacturers and other stakeholders.
 The Climate Action Corps is a forum where companies report greenhouse gas emissions, establish reduction plans, and collaborate to tackle shared challenges in the supply chain.
 The forum serves as a source of best practices for the REI Co-op & Co-op Cycles brands and as a key platform for sharing experiences with other brands retailed by REI.
 Learn more here.